-- 2 tablespoon non-dairy soy margarine or vegetable shortening
+- 2 tablespoon non-dairy margarine (or vegetable shortening)

-- In a medium-to-large heavy-bottomed stockpot or Dutch oven, heat the oil over medium heat.
-Once the oil is hot, add the onion, celery, garlic, carrots and thyme and cover .
-Stirring occasionally, cook until the onions are fragrant and translucent, about 4-6 minutes.
+In a medium-to-large heavy-bottomed stockpot or Dutch oven, heat the oil over medium heat.
+Once the oil is hot, add the onion, celery, garlic, carrots, and thyme and stir occasionally.
+Cook until the onions are fragrant and translucent, or about 4 to 6 minutes.

-- Make the dumpling batter.
-In a medium-sized mixing bowl, sift together the flour, baking powder, soymilk powder and salt until just combined.
-Using a pastry blender or a knife, cut in the soy margarine until mixture resembles fine crumbs.
+While the chicken cooks, make the dumpling batter.
+In a medium-sized mixing bowl, sift together the flour, baking powder, soymilk powder, and salt until just combined.
+Using a pastry blender or a knife, cut in the margarine until the mixture resembles fine crumbs.
 Alternatively, sift the dry ingredients into a food processor, add the cold margarine, and pulse a few times until it resembles crumbs.

-- In another bowl, whisk together the egg white (if using) with the soymilk and add gradually stir into the flour mixture until just combined.
-Drop the batter, about 2 T. at a time, into the simmering broth and cover.
-Add the fresh parsley and salt and pepper to taste and cook until chicken and dumplings are cooked through, about 20-25 minutes and serve hot.
+In another bowl, whisk together the egg white (if using) with the soymilk and gradually stir into the flour mixture until just combined.